 One of the most common things clients say to me in our consult is “I don’t relate to the person I see in the mirror anymore’.
-I think many of us at some point in time have lost sight of ourselves.
+I think many of us at some point in time or one way or another have lost sight of ourselves.
 We set out on our paths and have some idea of where we are heading and as life happens and years pass we look up in the mirror one day and ask ‘where did I go’?
 Busy living multi faceted roles and forgetting who we are – the dancer, the risk taker, the athlete… The Talking Heads song comes to mind ‘Once in a Lifetime, with lyrics – ‘this is not my beautiful life’ album aptly named Remain in The Light (well.. now I’m showing my age aren’t I).
 This is not only relatable to mature adults but teens also.
 Trying to carve out an identity on entering adulthood, further studies and new careers.

 My point is that the relationship with oneself is crucial to our personal development.
 It’s about healthy self-love and how to relate with oneself.
 We set a coping mechanism in place, often in reaction to certain life experiences and unfortunately too often it can be negative programming or thought patterns, not even realising how that is impacting our self worth and how that further impacts our motivation, our confidence and our aspiration to be the best version of our selves.
 I think for many of us at some point in our lives we have faced this.
 For some it’s a temporary detour from your chosen path and for others, well they struggle to find their way back.